GooglyBlox/free-numerade-videos/README.md

 ## How to Use

 1. Open the Numerade Video Viewer website by cloning this repository to your machine.
 2. In the input box, paste the URL of the Numerade question you want to view.
-The URL should start with `https://www.numerade.com/questions/`.
+The URL should start with `https://www.numerade.com/questions/` or `https://www.numerade.com/ask/question/`.
 3. Click the `Submit` button to process the link.
 4. The video will be displayed on the screen if available.
 You can watch it directly within the web application.